sin-ying-lin/Cousera_ML_Foundations/README.md

-# Coursera (Machine Learning Foundations)---Mathematical Foundations
+# Coursera: Machine Learning Foundations--Mathematical Foundations
-National Taiwan University

 This repository contains detailed python code and notations for homework in the machine learning course on Coursera. https://www.coursera.org/learn/ntumlone-mathematicalfoundations/home/welcome